jm27/Bamazon/README.md

 BAMAZON is an Amazon-like storefront using MySQL .
 The app take in orders from customers and deplete stock from the store's inventory.

-Make sure you save and require the MySQL and Inquirer npm packages your app will need them for data input and storage.

 [BAMAZON-APP GITHUB LINK](https://github.com/jm27/Bamazon "BAMAZON's REPO Homepage")
 ======

-LIRI is divided into four JavaScript files(BIT.js, key.js, liri.js, OMDB.js).
-Contains a .env file and a .gitignore file.
-A random.txt file and a log.txt file.
-Also a folder named imgs with screenshoots of the app working and instructions.
-All inside a folder called liri-node-app.
+Make sure you save and require the MySQL and Inquirer npm packages your app will need them for data input and storage.

 # Instructions